prat-bane/LLMDecoderSpark/README.md

 ### Running the spark job

 1) Run the SlidingWindowUtil class.
+It takes one argument which is the path to the tokenids.txt file which is present in src/main/resources/tokenids.txt

 #### Configuration file